nowspots/perfect-audience-api-live-docs/README.md

 - Support for raw JSON POST/PUT payload
 - Support for inclusion of API Key in query string or POST/PUT payload

+Several areas still require testing.
+Notably:

+- Full testing for OAuth
+- Using `signature`
+- Combinations of `auth`, e.g. `key` with `oauth`
+- Using paramaters of `"type": "json"`.
+Particularly when mixed with `"dataFormat": "json"

 I/O Docs - Open Source in Node.js
 =================================